Memory Management & Garbage Collection in Unreal Engine 5 (Updated)

 So far, we have been talking about the practical rules and principles of garbage collection in Unreal.
 But what really happens in a garbage collection purge?

-To give a high-level overview, the purge consists of two main steps:
+To give a high-level overview, the purge consists of two main phases:

 - Building a garbage-collection graph - a tree of objects hard-referenced by something starting at the Root Set,